law-firm-seo

 5. Citation Signals (7% of Local Pack Rankings)

-Citations are mentions of your business information across the web:
+Local citations (mentions of your business information across the web) remain important:

 Citation Volume More citations generally correlate with higher rankings, but quality matters more than quantity.